 After the visit to the Meteora Monasteries, you will travel towards

 Depart from Kalambaka, drive through the striking plain of Thessaly and the Valley of Tempi, and admire the gigantic figure of Mount Olympos, the highest mountain in Greece and home of the 12 Gods in Greek Mythology.
-Arrival at Thessaloniki, the second largest and the most vibrant city in Greece.
+Arrive at Thessaloniki, the second largest and the most vibrant city in Greece.
 Overnight.

 Day 3: Thessaloniki, the capital of north Greece